SimonPettersson92/full-stack-mern/README.md

 npm install
 ```

-to install all dependencies.
+in root folder to install all dependencies.
 Then run

 ```
 npm start
 ```

-to run the application locally.
+in root folder to run the application locally.

 ### Preview